fostersmix/fostersmix.github.io/README.md

 #### Anonymous
 Without registration.

-Just save the address and use it forever.
+Just generate QR on website or save the address and use it forever.

 #### Public
-Public results at midnight (GMT+0).
+Public results at midnight (00:00, GMT+0).
 One answer for all.

 * [Twitter](http://usemartingale.com/)
 * [Facebook](http://usemartingale.com/)